 The Barrow and Montefiore arrival in Barbados

 The 5th son of Moses Vita Montefiore was Eliezer 1761-1837, and he married Judith Joseph Levi, a Barrow relative, in Bridgetown in 1797 (see note 1 below).
-Though (the distantly-related) Bailah died in 1773 when Eliezer was 12 he had by then many Barrow relatives in Barbados.
+Though Simon Barrow's wife Bailah died in 1773 when Eliezer was 12 he had by then many Barrow relatives in Barbados.
 Perhaps significantly one of them came to London, for in 1785 at Bevis Marks, Jacob Barrow married Jael Nunes (see note 25 below).
 Perhaps also influential was Eliezer's sister Rachel marrying Moses Nunes Castello of Barbados at Bevis Marks in 1788 (see note 2 below).
 Rachel's time in Barbados overlapped briefly with Eliezer's - he arrived before 1794 (see note 4 below).
 John Castello Montefiore was born in 1794 (see note 3 below) but seems not to have been the son of Rachel and Moses nor of Judith and Eliezer (but Eliezer before his 1797 marriage to Judith is the probable father - see note 4 below).
 John Castello Montefiore became prominent in Barbados (see memorial fountain above).

 We have charted the Barbados Baruch Lousada links with the Massiah family (see note 24 below), for this is how the Barrows regenerated their relationship with the Baruch Lousadas, a relationship which was to prosper over the next half-century.